Register to Vote

 You can find more information regarding the 2021 timetable for elections in England HERE.

-Councillors are elected to represent their local community, so you must either live or work in the council area you are wanting to run for.
+Councillors are elected to represent their local community, so you must either live within the Chippenham boundary or within 3 miles of the town boundary.

-There may be many reasons why you’d might like to become a Councillor, which include:
+There may be many reasons why you’d like to become a Councillor, which include:

 • Pursue your political ambitions and contribute to your community